magomimmo/modern-cljs/doc/tutorial-08.md

 ## Edit shopping.cljs

-Having familiarized a little bit more with the `domina` lib, we are now ready to code into the `shopping.cljs` file what we learnt.
+Having familiarized a little bit more with the `domina` lib, we are now ready to code into the `shopping.cljs` file what we learnt within the bREPL.

-Here is the update content.
+Here is the updated content.

 ```clj
 (ns modern-cljs.shopping